wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-extortion-based-threats/includes/scale-ransomware-problem.md

 ## Indirect targets

-We tend to think that only large organizations are at risk, but individuals can be indirect targets too.
-We don't always appreciate that many personal devices have wireless capabilities, which means they receive information directly from the computer systems held at the main organization.
-If this organization is attacked, then the personal device is also affected.
+We tend to think that only large organizations are at risk of a cyberattack, but individuals can be indirect targets too.
+Almost every device we use in our day to day lives has the capability to access the internet or to connect to our work servers and networks.
+This makes them susceptible to both direct and indirect attacks.

 The following list highlights areas you might not have considered to be indirect targets: